Eriz1818/codex/docs/xcodex/hooks.md

 Notes on naming:

-- This fork installs the binary as `xcodex`, but help/usage strings use `codex`.
+- This fork installs the binary as `xcodex`.
 - Config keys are snake_case (e.g. `hooks.session_start`); payload `"type"` is kebab-case (e.g. `session-start`).

 ## What you need to use hooks